 There’s a couple of ways of going through ground school and obtaining all the necessary knowledge you need to pass the written test.

-You can enroll in an in-person ground school, an online ground school, or a combination of the two.
+You can enroll in an in-person ground school, an online ground school (check out best instrument rating course), or a combination of the two.

 Some pilots opt for an intensive in-person weekend ground school, but further learning may still be required.